Breakout Sessions using Interactive Drumming & Boomwhackers

-FUN TEAM BUILDING ACTIVITIES THAT CREATE A UNIFIED EXPERIENCE FOR THE ENTIRE TEAM , WHILE STILL KEEPING THE INDIVIDUAL ASPECT OF THE SMALLER GROUPS.
+BREAKOUT SESSIONS ARE A FUN TEAM BUILDING ACTIVITY THAT CREATES A UNIFIED EXPERIENCE FOR THE ENTIRE TEAM , WHILE STILL KEEPING THE INDIVIDUAL IMPACT OF THE SMALLER GROUPS.

 The second session is about showing how contrasting, or even conflicting rhythms when combined, form something greater than the sum of its parts.

 Creating music together in an orchestra is about doing your part, but still listening to, and being in sync with the “Rhythm” of the entire group.

 There is an overall company philosophy, style or message that is compared with the overall rhythm.
 There are many comparisons and analogies between a company and an orchestra.